lizconlan/rehydrate-tweets/README.md

 * A Lambda layer to import the tweepy (Twitter client) library
 * API Gateway v2 (HTTP flavour)

 (The last 2 necessitate a Localstack Pro key.
-I started out using a v1 REST API locally then realised I needed Pro anyway and switched to something closer to my actual implementation)
+I started out using a v1 REST API locally then realised I needed Pro anyway to import Tweepy and Requests and switched to the v2 Gateway as that's closer to my actual implementation)

 ## Supporting crew (Data loading / analysis)